renatomaia/loski/doc/manual.md

 Searches for the addresses for a network node with name `name`.
 If `name` is `nil`, the loopback address is searched.
 If `name` is `"*"`, the wildcard address is searched.
-If some address is found, returns an iterator function with the following usage pattern:

-	[address, socktype, more =] next ([address])

-Otherwise, it returns `nil` plus an error message.

-Each time the iterator function is called, returns one address found for node with `name`, followed by the type of the socket to be used to connect to the address, and a boolean indicating if there is more results to be returned in future calls.
-If an address structure is provided as `address`, it is used to store the result; otherwise a new address structure is created.

 `service` indicates the port number or service name to be used to resolve the port number of the resulting addresses.
 When `service` is absent, the port zero is used in the results.